 Do I need to only use one cryptocurrency interest account?
 No. Many of these accounts offer comparable rates, some users might find value in spreading their eggs over a few baskets.
 This diversification also helps mitigate some risks if an individual platform loses funds.

 Many accounts also have “caps” on higher amounts of cryptocurrency, so using multiple platforms is a yield maximization strategy.

-What are the highest paying sign-up bonuses available?
-These accounts are competing to acquire users, so there are plenty of fairly high sign-up bonuses available– we’ll explore below.
+What are the highest-paying sign-up bonuses available?
+These accounts compete to acquire users, so plenty of fairly high sign-up bonuses are available– we’ll explore below.

 There are a few notable leaders in the cryptocurrency interest account space.

 Crypto.com– The Complicated One (But Can Be Worth It)

 The Hong Kong-based Crypto.com was founded in 2016; it lists four co-founders: CEO Kris Marszalek, CFO Rafael Melo, CTO Gary Or, and Head of Corporate Development Bobby Bao.